digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-17.md

 * A couple of bug fixes made to Overture/VDMJ due to Leo's work.

 #### Mustafa
-*  I have been working on test report of INTO-CPS tool new version 4.0.0 using first 9(nine) tutorials.
+*  I have been working on test report of INTO-CPS tool new version 4.0.0 using the first 9(nine) tutorials.
-*  I have been reading all materials relating to Aarhus Vand Digital Twin Project for my taking over the project.
+*  I have been reading all materials relating to Aarhus Vand Digital Twin Project for my taking over the responsibility of the project.
 *  I am also planning to contribute to the paper whose title is "Introducing Angular Tests and Upgrades to the INTO-CPS Application".